-- Check the timing chain alignment to see if it’s jumped.
-This could be causing your engine’s timing problems.
+- Check the timing chain alignment to see if it’s jumped, which could be causing your engine’s timing problems.

 Don’t assume the problem is with the sensor without checking the systems themselves.
-Make sure you conduct a full diagnosis and identify the true cause of the problem before buying any new components.
+Ensure that you conduct a full diagnosis and identify the problem’s actual cause before buying any new components.

 After each step in your repair, clear the trouble codes and then take a test drive.
 If you’re still having symptoms or the code recurs, continue with the next step of the diagnosis.
 Avoid replacing any components until you’ve confirmed the problem isn’t something simple.